Kodluyoruz/taskforce/Web3/ethereum/readme.md

 Ethereum is preparing for an upgrade called Ethereum 2.0 which comes with the new consensus method Proof of Stake instead of Proof of Work and some improvements for transactions.

-Recommend you to read Ethereum whitepaper to understand it better.
+Recommend you to read [Ethereum Whitepaper]( https://ethereum.org/en/whitepaper/) to understand it better.

 "To understand what that even means, let’s define the following: